anvilproject/anvil-docker/anvil-rstudio-bioconductor/README.md

 The RStudio Docker can be used in the cloud-based platform Terra.
 Detailed instructions on accessing the AnVIL RStudio image in Terra can be found in the "[Working with Project-Specific Environments in Terra](https://broadinstitute.zendesk.com/knowledge/articles/360037269472)" documentation in Terra support.

-# Saving RStudio Data
+## Saving RStudio Data

 Unlike in a Terra base Docker image, any work performed in a project-specific Docker (like RStudio) will not be saved to your workspace google bucket.
 While your code will be saved on the runtime environment, if you delete the runtime (or if your runtime becomes unresponsive), you will lose code.
 To avoid losing work, make sure to back up your code or save it using the following techniques.

 ### 1. Copying RStudio work to a workspace google bucket

 Use the [gsutil](https://cloud.google.com/storage/docs/gsutil) tool to copy files to your workspace google bucket.
-The "[Working with project-specific images](https://broadinstitute.zendesk.com/knowledge/articles/360037269472)" documentation in Terra support demonstrates how to identify the url for a workspace google bucket.
+The "[Working with Project-Specific Environments in Terra](https://broadinstitute.zendesk.com/knowledge/articles/360037269472)" documentation in Terra support demonstrates how to identify the url for a workspace google bucket.
 After identifying the workspace google bucket url, you can copy files to a google bucket by navigating to them in your terminal and using the bash command:

     gsutil cp ./* gs://GoogleBucketURL